Metrics and data

 FOOTNOTES FOR SUSTAINABILITY PERFORMANCE DATA:

 1. Performance data is based on a combination of measured and estimated data using reasonable efforts and collection methods.
 Any calculations are based on industry standards and best practices, including guidance from the API and Ipieca as applicable.
 There is uncertainty associated with the performance data due to variation in the processes and operations, the availability of sufficient data, quality of those data and methodology used for measurement and estimation.
 Performance data may include rounding.
-This table reflects performance data as of April 10, 2024 for Safety.
-This table reflects performance data as of January 17, 2024 for “Spills to the environment” and “Total dollars spent on environmental penalties, fines and settlements, billions of dollars” and as of April 19, 2024 for the other Environment performance data.
+This table reflects Environmental Performance and Safety Performance data as of March 12, 2025.
+Environmental Performance and Safety Performance data includes Denbury Inc. ("Denbury") beginning on November 2, 2023 and Pioneer Natural Resources Company ("Pioneer") beginning on May 3, 2024, where applicable and available.
 Changes to the performance data may be reported as part of the company’s annual publications as new or updated data and/or methodologies become available as appropriate.
-Environment and Safety is reported for ExxonMobil operated assets only.
+Environmental Performance and Safety Performance data is reported for ExxonMobil operated assets only.
 "Other spills (not from marine vessels) (non-hydrocarbon)" include chemical and water-based drilling fluid spills.

 2. Some historical performance data were updated to reflect the best available information at the time of this report.

-3. 2023 performance data for “Nitrogen oxides (NOx) emitted, millions of metric tons” reflects a change in methodology for estimating NOx emissions from certain combustion equipment based on manufacturer performance data.
+3. Some historical performance data reflects a change in methodology for estimating NOx emissions from certain combustion equipment based on manufacturer performance data.

-4. Workforce includes employees and contractors.
+4. Total workforce includes employees and contractors.
 Accidents or incidents include both injuries and illnesses.
-From 2019 through 2023, all fatalities were injury-related.
+From 2020 through 2024, all fatalities were injury-related.

 5. Incidents include injuries and illnesses.
-Workforce includes employees and contractors.
+Total workforce includes employees and contractors.

-7. United States workforce is defined as all active, regular EMPT, and wage employees on the United States payroll who work full-time or part-time for ExxonMobil and are covered by ExxonMobil’s benefit plans and programs.
-Employees at our company-operated retail stores are not included.
-United States workforce is a broader definition than EEO-1 report scope, which excludes United States payroll employees on assignment outside the United States.
+8. United States workforce is defined as all active, regular EMPT, and wage employees on the United States payroll who work full-time or part-time for ExxonMobil, and are covered by ExxonMobil’s benefit plans and programs.